Jari Haapalainen

-Jari Haapalainen (born 1971) is a Finnish-Swedish musician, songwriter and producer.
-He was born to Finnish immigrant parents.
-Haapalainen resides in Berlin, Germany.
-He played lead guitar for The Bear Quartet, and used to be a member in the pop combo Heikki.
+Jari Haapalainen (born 1971) is a Swedish musician, songwriter and record producer.
+He was born to Finnish immigrant parents, and resides in Berlin, Germany.

+Career

-Jari has produced several artists during the past twenty years, among others Laakso, Ed Harcourt, Camera Obscura, The Loveable Tulips and The Concretes.
+Haapalainen played lead guitar for The Bear Quartet, and used to be a member of the pop combo Heikki.
+He has worked as a producer for several other artists during the past twenty years, including Laakso, Ed Harcourt, Camera Obscura, The Loveable Tulips and The Concretes.